 - Enforcement Notices

-- Licence Please! (a video guide designed to raise awareness of the regulatory mandate of Professional Engineers Ontario (PEO) and the nature of illegal engineering practice and title use in the province, and to encourage your participation in PEO's efforts against such conduct.)
+- Licence Please! (a video guide designed to raise awareness of the regulatory mandate of PEO and the nature of illegal engineering practice and title use in the province, and to encourage your participation in PEO's efforts against such conduct.)

 - Enforcement Brochure: Is this person really a professional engineer?

 If you have concerns about either the work of an engineer, or suspect that a person or a company is practicing engineering and may not be licensed, you can contact PEO's Enforcement hotline at: 416-224-9528 ext.1444 or 1-800-339-3716 ext.
 1444 or firstname.lastname@example.org.